Renucopata/Algorithmic/LIS/README.md

 ## LIS
-El problema de la subsecuencia más larga creciente (LIS) consiste en encontrar la longitud de la subsecuencia más larga de una secuencia dada, de forma que todos los elementos de la subsecuencia estén ordenados de forma creciente.
-Por ejemplo, la longitud de LIS para {10, 22, 9, 33, 21, 50, 41, 60, 80} es 6 y LIS es {10, 22, 33, 50, 60, 80}:
+The longest increasing subsequence problem (LIS) consists of finding the length of the longest subsequence of a given sequence such that all elements of the subsequence are ordered in an increasing order.
+For example, the length of LIS for {10, 22, 9, 33, 21, 50, 41, 60, 80} is 6 and LIS is {10, 22, 33, 50, 60, 80}:

 ![LIS](https://media.geeksforgeeks.org/wp-content/cdn-uploads/Longest-Increasing-Subsequence.png)